danfuzz/samizdat/doc/language-guide/04-operators.md

 #### Same-type comparison &mdash; `== != < > <= >=`

-These are the type-aware comparison operators.
-Every type can &mdash;
-and all the core types do &mdash; define an order, and these operators are how to use those type-specific orders.
+These are the per-type comparison operators.
+Every type can define arbitrary comparison functions, and these operators are how to invoke those functions.
 The general contract is that evaluating these operators results in the right-hand value if the ordering is satisfied (true), or void if not.
 If the left-hand and right-hand sides are not comparable, then the contract is to cause a terminal error (rather than returning void).

+Unlike the total order, the comparisons defined by these functions are not required to be consistent; for example, a type corresponding to IEEE754 floating point values would define both `1.0 < NaN` and `NaN < 1.0` to be false.
+Also, unlike the analogous total order functions, these functions are allowed to accept arguments of differing types.

-These expressions correspond to making message calls of the left-hand side, using one of the message names `eq` `ne` `lt` `gt` `le` or `ge`, with the usual correspondence between the operators and those names.
+These expressions correspond to making functions calls to one of the functions `perEq` `perGe` `perGt` `perLe` `perLt` or `perNe`, with the left-hand and right-hand sides as arguments, in that order, with the usual correspondence between the operators and those names.
-The message is called on the left-hand value, passing it the right-hand value as its sole argument.

-For core values in particular: The result of comparison is the same as a call to the similarly-named core library functions, assuming the two arguments are of the same core type.
-It is a terminal error if the two expressions are not of the same core type.
-It is also a terminal error if the left-hand expression is a core value, and the right-hand value is a derived value (for example, trying to compare `10` and `@[Int: "not-really-an-int"]`).
+Of these functions, `perEq` is a generic, and the rest are defined as regular functions in terms of `perEq` and another generic, `perOrder`.
+The default implementations of those generics is to call through to the generics `totEq` and `totOrder`.

 #### Total-order comparison &mdash; `\== \!= \< \> \<= \>=`